RWS/dd-webapp-custom-examples/docs/Getting-started.md

 # Getting Started

 Welcome to the new Content Delivery Web Application!
-This tutorial will take you through creating a custom application.
+This tutorial will take you through creating a custom application from scratch.
 We assume you are familiar with **TypeScript, JavaScript (ES6), Webpack, HTML, XML, React, LESS, CSS, Java, Spring, DXA and Maven**.

 Some learning material: